 How did I get the idea for Baby Hummer Grows Up?

 Many of us became hyper-focused on our back yards during the pandemic (myself included), and undertook more gardening projects than we might have done under normal circumstances.
 One day, I received a call from my friend, horrified that her zealous pruning had very nearly chopped away a hummingbird nest.
 From then on she kept a close eye on the egg's development, providing me with regular updates.
 There were many tense moments, mainly weather related.
 In anticipation of a particularly windy night, my friend built a wind break for the nest area.
 The baby was progressing well and was expected to fledge soon.
 But sadly, one day the baby and the nest were gone.
 Suspecting a crow that had been hanging around, my friend was beside herself with grief for the little bird.
 In fact, very few baby hummingbirds survive to adulthood because of the many threats to their well-being.
 Fortunately, as an author, one has the power to change the outcome of a story.
 My friend's fierce protective spirit is captured in Mama, whose vigilance and guidance help her babies navigate through the challenges and dangers they face growing up.
+But of course this story has a happy ending!

 To learn more about the book, visit my online bookstore.
 Hardcover and paperback versions of Baby Hummer Grows Up are also available from many independent and large bookstores, including Amazon.
 An E-book version is available from Amazon.